What Does Salt Do in Pizza Dough?

 Black Hawaiian Lava Sea Salt is made by infusing pure sea salt with pure, premium quality activated coconut-shell charcoal.
 Black Lava Salt is harvested from the Pacific Ocean using ancient, traditional methods of solar evaporation to collect the salt and its natural trace minerals.

 Accept no substitute for Maldon Sea Salt, because nothing else is quite the same.
 Maldon sea salt flakes are loved by chefs and shoppers the world over.
 It’s the soft flaky texture of the sea salt crystals and the cleanness of the salt flavor they deliver that makes the difference.

 Is there a Salt Substitute for Pizza?

-Without salt, the finished crust will be flat and have a bland flavor.
+The finished crust will be flat without salt and have a bland flavor.
 Also, the fast fermentation process will cause the dough to rise quickly.

 There are various ways to reduce the amount of salt in your dough.
 One method is to reduce the amount of salt added to the mixture.

-If you are looking to reduce the amount of sodium, then there are various products you can use that contain a lower percentage of sodium than fine sea salt.
+If you want to reduce the amount of sodium, various products contain a lower percentage of sodium than fine sea salt.